Passagium

 The term passagium (plural passagia) was a general medieval Latin term for a crusade.
-By the late 13th century, passagia were being qualified as either generale or particulare depending on their scale and objective.
+By the late 13th century, passagia were being qualified as either generale (general) or particulare (particular) depending on their scale and objective.

 The term passagium originally meant a "passing over", "crossing" or "transit".
 It could refer to any journey by sea and eventually any journey at all.
 It was already the common term for a pilgrimage when, in the early 12th century, it became the common term for a crusade.

 Perhaps as early as the Second Council of Lyon (1274) and certainly by the time of the Crusade of the Poor (1309), a distinction had was being drawn by crusade planners between a passagium generale (general passage) and passagium particulare (particular passage).
 The term generale passagium was used by Pope Innocent V in 1276 in a letter to Emperor Michael VIII Palaiologos concerning a future expedition involving Philip III of France, Rudolf I of Germany, Afonso III of Portugal and Charles of Salerno.

 A passagium generale was an "old-style, grand international crusading expedition" that included, besides the well-trained and professional military classes, numerous poorly trained but enthusiastic volunteers.
 Its goal was the recovery of the Holy Land.
 Such an expedition was the primary aim of Pope Gregory X (1271–1276) and remained for a long time the ultimate goal of all crusade planning.
 In fact, "Gregory was the last pope to come close to launching a traditional passagium generale".
 Increasingly, the passagium particulare took precedence in practice and the passagium generale became an unrealistic dream.
 Both types of passagium were authorized by the papacy and came with a plenary indulgence.